-How to use Picture-in-Picture in Firefox and Chrome on Mac
+How to use Picture-in-Picture in Firefox and Google Chrome

-Learn how to use Picture-in-Picture in Firefox and Chrome for seamless video playback while you browse the web.
+Learn how to use Picture-in-Picture in Firefox and Google Chrome for seamless video playback while you browse the web or use other apps on your computer.

 Video playing in Picture in Picture on Mac